Sken

 2022-

-In Sken I use a camera flash from the 1980's thats was found with my grandfather's photo equipment.
-When connected to an ultra sound sensor that measures distance, the sensor triggers the camera and flash when an object (me) comes within the decided distance.
+In Sken I use a analogue camera flash from the 1980's connected to an ultra sound sensor that measures distance, the sensor triggers the camera and flash when an object (me) comes within the set distance.

-The strong and sudden light from a camera flash, which is usually used to illuminate objects and people during photography in dark conditions, becomes an object of its own that I interact with in the photo session's creation of pictures.
-The light from the flash composes the pictures by blending into the background like another sun, blinding an area in the picture or creating a focus point in the form of a light source.
+The strong and sudden light from a camera flash is usually used to illuminate objects and people during photography in dark conditions.
+Here, the flash becomes an object of its own that I'm interacting with in the photo session's creation of pictures.
+The light from the flash composes the pictures by blending into the background like another sun, dazzling out my face or creating a focus point in the form of a light source.